-And with all major bookmakers offering their players DOTA 2 bets, we thought a comparison tool that allows you a hassle-free analogy off the current live Dota 2 betting odds would help answer the most important question: where should I bet on Dota 2?
+And with all major bookmakers offering their players DOTA 2 bets, we thought a comparison tool.
+This allows you a hassle-free analogy off the current live Dota 2 betting odds.
+It would also help answer the most important question: where should I bet on Dota 2?

 Types of DOTA 2 Betting Odds

-Since its official launch in 2013, Dota 2 continues to deliver some of the most exciting tournaments and matches in the esport scene.
+Since its official launch in 2013, Dota 2 continues to deliver some of the most exciting tournaments and matches.

-With a well-established Circuit and a final event that constantly offers the largest prize-pools in the history of professional esports competitions, Dota 2 offers some of the most exciting betting options out there.
+Dota 2 has a well-established Circuit and a final event that constantly offers the largest prize-pools in the history of professional esports competitions.
+Not only that, but, Dota 2 offers some of the most exciting betting options out there.

-And with all major bookmakers offering their players pre-match and live Dota 2 odds, we thought an explanation of what each type means would be more than welcomed.
+All major bookmakers offer their players pre-match and live Dota 2 odds.
+So, we thought an explanation of what each type means would be more than welcomed.

 Pre-match DOTA 2 Odds

-The pre-match Dota 2 odds are the ones you can compare using our comparison table and the easiest one to wrap your head around.
-Before any match or tournament, all bookmakers that offer Dota 2 odds will check each team’s form, history, previous performance, missing players and come up with a number representing the odds for that team to win the match.
+The pre-match Dota odds are the ones you can compare using our comparison table and the easiest one to understand.
+Before any event, all bookmakers that offer Dota 2 odds will check each team’s form, history, previous performance, missing players.
+Thereafter, they come up with a number representing the odds for that team to win the match.

 These are the Dota 2 odds that you can see in our comparison tool above.
 There are a multitude of pre-match odds that you can bet your wagers on.
 Beside the ones for a Match Winner, in Dota 2 betting you can place wagers on the team most probably to get the First Kill or Win the first Round.

 Another type of Dota 2 Odds is the one that becomes active after game starts.
 This type remains active for its entire duration, so you don’t have to bet immediately.
 Live betting became increasingly popular among professional players, able to spot a particular trend early on during the game.